 Lori had a clerkship lined up in South Dakota for two years with a federal judge, but Jeremiah didn’t want to let her go without him, so he pursued a transfer within the staff of CRU to South Dakota, and asked Lori to marry him.
 They moved to Sioux Falls, SD, and enjoyed great fellowship and fun through church, community activities, and time spent with co-workers.
 They were sad to leave both the judge and the Campus Crusade Sioux Falls staff team behind when the two years ended, but were excited to see where God would lead them next, working as partners in ministry and life.

 Lori joined as staff with CRU in 2005, and Jeremiah and Lori moved to Santa Barbara to join the UCSB staff team.
-While in Santa Barbara, their first child, Isaiah, was born in 2006.
+While in Santa Barbara, their first child was born in 2006.
 After spending one and a half wonderful years in Santa Barbara, they felt led to move to Flagstaff, Arizona to restart the ministry at NAU (Northern Arizona University).
-Bethany and Judah were both born in Flagstaff.
+Two more children were born in Flagstaff.
 After seven wonderful years in Flagstaff, during which Jeremiah led the Cru ministry and they saw God transform many students’ lives, Jeremiah and Lori felt led to move to Northern California to serve on a team reaching out to UC Davis and surrounding schools.

 They moved during the summer of 2014 and currently live in Davis, ministering life-on-life with students from UC Davis and seeking to help students on other nearby campuses launch movements where they are.
 Lori also serves part time with CRU’s National legal team, working from home.

 Jeremiah and Lori also became Foster Parents in 2014, and had 7 foster children in their home.
 They have since adopted two of them.
-Our beautiful girls, Laticia and Shylee, are an amazing addition to our family and we are thankful for them and all that they bring to our family.
+Our beautiful girls are an amazing addition to our family and we are thankful for them and all that they bring to our family.